Vagrant Playground

 cd vagrant-playground

-and uncomment the server/s you like to boot (always keep the ansible.local
+Edit the Vagrantfile and uncomment the server/s you like to boot (always keep the ansible.local).

 vm_array = Array[